-When the Berlin Wall went up, it split Gerta's family in two: her father and middle brother, who had gone west to look for work, are on one side; Gerta, her mother, and her other brother are on the other, under Soviet control.
-Now Gerta is growing up with East German soldiers pointing guns at their own citizens to keep them from looking over the wall.
+When the Berlin Wall went up, it split Gerta's family in two: her father and middle brother, who had gone to West Berlin to look for work, are on one side; Gerta, her mother, and her other brother are on the other, under the Soviet's authoritarian control in East Berlin.
+Now Gerta is growing up with East German soldiers pointing guns at their own citizens to keep them prisoners in their own city.
 Then, on her way to school, Gerta spots her father on a viewing platform, performing a strange dance, and receives a mysterious drawing.
 Her conclusion?
 Her father wants them to tunnel under the wall and reunite the family.
-But do they dare the consequences in search of freedom?
-This intriguing historical novel, with its unique setting, will give kids a new perspective on the importance of remembering history.
+But do they dare the deadly consequences of getting caught in search of freedom?
+This gripping book encourages kids to consider how fragile freedom can be as it ends with the warning: 'History repeats itself."

 Gratuity "Tip" Tucci has a tough assignment for school: writing about "The True Meaning of Smekday."
 For Tip, it brings back memories of her mother being abducted by aliens and the invasion of the Boov, who renamed the Earth "Smekland" after their captain and forcibly relocated all the humans to Florida.
 But it also reminds her of an unlikely friendship with a rogue Boov mechanic, a hovercar called Slushious, and a cross-country trip to rescue her mother and (hopefully) rescue her planet from yet another invasion.
 This funny and genre-bending novel which became the inspiration for the animated movie Home is full of newspaper clippings, "photos," and other fun details for you to discover together.

-Brother and sister Matthew and Marilla Cuthbert were planning to take in an orphan boy to help on the family farm; they’re not expecting spirited, flame-haired Anne to show up instead.
-But Matthew is quickly charmed by Anne’s unique personality and vivid imagination — even if those same qualities often get her in no end of trouble.
-It may be that this unexpected girl will be the best thing to ever happen to their family!
-Anne Shirley is a deeply beloved character, and adults who loved reading her adventures will enjoy getting to introduce her to a new generation.
+Brother and sister Matthew and Marilla Cuthbert decided to take in an orphan boy to help on the family farm; they’re not expecting spirited, flame-haired Anne to show up instead.
+But Matthew is quickly charmed by Anne’s unique personality and vivid imagination.
+In fact, it wasn't long before everyone at Green Gables — and in the town of Avonlea — agrees that Anne is something special.
+It may be that this unexpected but loving girl will be the best thing ever to happen to their family!
+This beloved book has delighted readers since its publication in 1908 with its creativity, romance, and charm.
 Fans of Anne can also check out this box set featuring all the Anne novels, as well as the other products in our Anne of Green Gables Collection.